First Time Applicant Guide for Organizations

 Submitted via our Applicant Portal (AP), the GAF is where you provide details about your organization’s mission, history, and financial capacity, as well as descriptions of your planned project activities, key personnel and partners, the communities you intend to serve, a project budget, and supplemental/work sample materials.
 No separate registration is required for the AP, all applicants who successfully complete Part 1 will have access.

-While you won’t have access to the Applicant Portal until the specific dates listed in the application calendar, you can find a set of PDF instructions outlining all of the application questions at the bottom of each grant category’s “How to Apply” page.
-You can use this PDF to prepare your application in advance.
+While you won’t have access to the Applicant Portal until the specific dates listed in the application calendar, you can find a set of instructions outlining all of the application questions in the “How to Apply” section of each grant category’s webpage.
+You can use these instructions to prepare your application in advance.

 The Using the Grant Application Form tutorial walks you through how to use the Applicant Portal.